fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/installation.md

 * OS X using the Enthought Python distribution.

+#### Windows support

-*Windows support:* In principle, there is nothing that prevents the software to run on Windows, however, there are probably lots of subtle adjustments to be done.
+In principle, there is nothing that prevents the software to run on Windows, however, there are probably lots of subtle adjustments to be done.
 Porting contributions are welcome.

+#### Python 3 support

-*Python 3 support:* PyMCDP works on Python 2.7, not Python 3.
+PyMCDP works on Python 2.7, not Python 3.
 Porting is not difficult, but it is not done yet.